derryraja/DiskoBot/README.md

 # disko.py

 Disko Bot, is a Discord Music Bot that not only plays music directly from Youtube but also downloads the audio.mp3 file in the source folder.
 Create a new application at [Discord Developer Portal](https://discord.com/developers/applications), and then select 'Add Bot'.

+Disko Bot also requires "manage messages" permissions on your server to use features like recognizing curse words and deleting them automatically.

 ### Installation